 - How long it takes will depend on how fast the borrower can get all of the docs to the loan officer

-All Pre-Approvals from the The Gustan Cho Team at USA Mortgage a full credit mortgage loan approvals and are fully underwritten and signed off by our mortgage underwriters.
+All Pre-Approvals from Gustan Cho Associates Mortgage Group are a full credit mortgage loan approvals and are fully underwritten and signed off by our mortgage underwriters.

 What Is The Difference Between FHA And Conventional Loans?

 FHA Loans are by far the most popular loans today.

 - FHA Loans are residential mortgage loans that are originated and funded by banks and mortgage companies but it is guaranteed by the United States Department of Housing and Urban Development, HUD, which is the parent of FHA.

 - Most folks think that FHA is a government mortgage lender.

 - FHA does not originate, process, underwrite, nor fund FHA Loans